 How a Jacoby and Meyers Pedestrian Accident Lawyer can Help You Get a Bigger Settlement

 Pedestrian accident lawyers at Jacoby and Meyers help their clients get more money to cover medical bills, lost wages from work, compensation for pain and suffering, and other misfortunes that resulted from the accident.
 Sometimes insurance companies will refuse to pay the full amount of expected compensation.
-This is where your personal injury lawyer at Jacoby and Meyers steps in and ensures a fair settlement is awarded.
+During this time, your personal injury lawyer at Jacoby and Meyers can step in and ensure your fair settlement.

 If the insurance company doesn’t agree to the terms of the proposed settlement, a lawsuit can be filed.
 Your Jacoby and Meyers pedestrian accident lawyer will fight to ensure you get the highest dollar amount possible.
 This is critical because it will enable you to cover medical expenses, lost wages from work, long-term disability care, and rehabilitation treatment that is needed.
 Your personal injury lawyer will also pursue pain and suffering compensation, as well as any other types of damages that may have resulted from the accident.